StephenCleary/Disposables/README.md

 - `Disposable`/`AsyncDisposable` - When disposed, invokes an `Action`/`Func<ValueTask>`.
 - `CollectionDisposable`/`AsyncCollectionDisposable` - When disposed, disposes a collection of other disposables.
+- `IReferenceCountedDisposable<T>` - Maintains a reference count for a disposable and disposes it when the reference count reaches zero.
 - `NoopDisposable` - When disposed, does nothing.

 ## Disposable and AsyncDisposable